 Founded in 2005, the first major initiative of the STEPS Network, the SafeLandUSA Advisory Group is an all-volunteer organization which includes operators, contractors and service companies, industry associations, educators, OSHA and others.

-The Energy Training Council in Oklahoma, International Association of Drilling Companies (IADC) Rig Pass, and the Petroleum Education Council (PEC) are our accrediting organizations.
+The Energy Training Council (ETC) in Oklahoma, International Association of Drilling Companies (IADC) Rig Pass, and PEC Safety (PEC) are our accrediting organizations.

 Each of these organizations have had their full curriculum audited by SLUSA to ensure consistency, and they in turn authorize trainers and/or company programs.